This website uses cookies to ensure you get the best experience on our website. Learn more

 Key to its appeal is that diversity, which attracts a phenomenal range of wildlife – from big cats and wild dog to elephant and vast herds of buffalo.

 Back at camp, lofty roofs rising up from tented structures are redolent of a circus big top – while enhancing the feeling of light and space.
-Brilliant blue décor defines the lounge – as well as the ceramic basins in each smart but comfortable chalet.
+Shades of blue and sun yellow define the lounge, the blues echoed in the ceramic basins of each smart but comfortable chalet.

-Rouse yourself from your private deck, help yourself to a drink and cool off in the plunge pool – or head for the library, where a wooden chair swing invites an afternoon of pure escapism.
-If escape were needed, that is.
+Rouse yourself from your private deck, help yourself to a drink and cool off in the plunge pool – or head for the library

 Accommodation